 It's that time of year again: The kids are out of school and the mercury is rising.
 Don't spend the summer sweating, especially from receiving those sky-high energy bills!
 You've heard of winterizing your home?
 Consider these techniques to summer-proof your house and keep those bills in check.

 01 of 08

 Implement Passive Design Strategies

 Conditioning your home's air takes a lot of energy—and that kind of energy can cost a lot of money.
 Passive design strategies utilize the elements (sun, wind, etc.) to keep your home comfortable and healthy.
 Planting trees and installing overhangs are just a couple of ways you can lighten the load on your AC.
 Also consider implementing some daylighting techniques to let that summer sun illuminate your home and reduce your use of electrical lighting.

 02 of 08

-Window unit air conditioners have a lot entry cost, with most units priced at well under $500.
+Window unit air conditioners have a lot of entry costs, with most units priced at well under $500.
 They provide flexibility, too, as they can be moved between rooms as needed.
 Also, when if one window unit dies, you have others (hopefully) to keep pumping out cool air while you shop for a replacement or repair your present one.
 By contrast, central air conditioning is all-or-nothing: When it breaks down, the entire house is affected.
 But the greatest benefit of central air conditioning is one that trumps most of window units' benefits: being a permanent addition to the home, it adds long-lasting value to the property.

 03 of 08

 Properly Size Your AC

 If you are planning on purchasing a new air conditioner this summer, do your research to make sure you are buying the most efficient model.
 Bigger does not always equal better.
-In fact, air conditioning that is oversized for the space is not just a waste of energy--it works less efficiently.
+Air conditioning that is oversized for the space is not just a waste of energy--it works less efficiently.
 On the other hand, undersizing your AC means a unit that is continually running inefficiently.

 04 of 08